Source2018-WHUCS/vearch/README.md

 ## Quick start

-* Quickly own a distributed vector search system with Restful api, please see [doc/Deploy.md](doc/Deploy.md).
+* Quickly build a distributed vector search system with Restful api, please see [doc/Deploy.md](doc/Deploy.md).

-* Quickly own a complete visual search system, which can support billion-scale images.
+* Quickly build a complete visual search system, which can support billion-scale images.
 The image retrieval plugin about object detection and feature extraction should be extra required, For more information, please refer to [plugin/README.md](plugin/README.md).

-## Api
+## API

 ### VisualSearchAPI
 * [doc/APIVisualSearch.md](doc/APIVisualSearch.md)